NeutralToken-Foundation/neutraltoken-spec/FAQ.md

 ### ❓ What personal data is included in a badge?

 Only the claims required for the specific verification (e.g., `age_verified`) are included.
 No names or persistent identifiers are needed.

+### ❓ Are there sample Issuer or Verifier projects?

+Yes!
+See [demo-issuer](https://github.com/NeutralToken-Foundation/demo-issuer) for a sample Issuer and [demo-verifier](https://github.com/NeutralToken-Foundation/demo-verifier) for a sample Verifier.